 skip to content

 After almost 60 years of continuous use, the Grade II* listed History Faculty building, designed by James Stirling, is showing significant signs of wear.
-A comprehensive refurbishment is required to provide a comfortable environment and safeguard the building for future generations.
-The refurbishment is likely to take 3-4 years to complete.
+A refurbishment is required to safeguard the building for future generations and meet the 21st Century needs of the University, the Faculty of History and the Seeley Library.

 View the public consultation presentation boards